What is the French Revolution?

 The importance of the French Revolution

-What is the French Revolution?
+What was the French Revolution?

-The main actors involved in the French Revolution were King Louis XVI and Marie Antoinette, the Dauphin Louis-Charles, Jean-Paul Marat, Georges Danton, Maximilien Robespierre, Napoleon Bonaparte – some of the most important names in the French history.
+The main actors involved in the French Revolution were King Louis XVI and Marie Antoinette, the Dauphin Louis-Charles, Jean-Paul Marat, Georges Danton, Maximilien Robespierre, Napoleon Bonaparte – some of the most important names in French history.

 When did the French Revolution happen?